michaelnisi/speculum/README.md

 10 X took 104.25 ms
 ```

 Clearly, we have to balance workload and overhead to use this efficiently.
-Specifically, we need to estimate—or know—how many chunks of work our stream will have to process, before we can choose an effective number of concurrent streams.
-But this, of course, varies from use case to use case, depending on duration and consistence of the work to be done, inside the respective transform stream we’re multiplying.
+Specifically, we need an idea of how many chunks our stream may need to process, before we can choose an effective number of concurrent streams.
+But effectivity varies, of course, depending on duration and consistence of the work to be done inside the multiplied stream.

+## Considerations

-A note about the API, **speculum** is a good fit, if you want to reduce run time by leveraging existing transform streams concurrently.
-In other use cases, you might be writing a concurrent transform stream form scratch, or might just be wanting to wrap a function into [stream.Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform).
-In these cases, have a look at [throughv](https://github.com/mcollina/throughv).
+**speculum** is a good fit, if you want to reduce run time by leveraging existing transform streams concurrently.
+In other use cases, where you might be writing a concurrent transform stream form scratch, have a look at [throughv](https://github.com/mcollina/throughv).

-## exports
+## Exports

 ### speculum(opts, create, x = 1)